 The job market

 The region’s buoyant business environment is reflected in the market for in-house counsel.
-Adele Callaghan, business director, Hays Legal, and Tom Fleet, director, in-house, BCL Legal Recruitment, are both Leeds-based.
-They say there is a good range of positions available in West Yorkshire’s varied industries.
+Adele Callaghan, business director, Hays Legal, is Leeds-based.
+She says there is a good range of positions available in West Yorkshire’s varied industries.

 The largest financial capital outside of London, Leeds is home to over 30 national and international banks and the headquarters of three of the five largest UK building societies

 “Recent years have witnessed major growth in the numbers of businesses with in-house legal counsel, as well as growth in team size generally, as businesses look to increase internal legal capability,” Callaghan reports.
 In-house legal teams range from those at plcs and not-for-profit organisations, through to sole in-house lawyers at smaller entities.
 “Many of Yorkshire’s financial institutions have comprehensive legal teams, including Yorkshire Building Society, Leeds Building Society and Skipton Building Society.
 IT / data and technology businesses SkyBet, TransUnion and EMIS are also prominent.

 “Leeds is also home to the legal team at NHS Digital, which has been in growth mode lately.
 In the public sector, the Government Legal Department has been expanding in Leeds in recent years.
 Travel and food retailers in the region like Jet2, Asda and Morrisons all have substantial legal teams.”